alexdauenhauer/nocterial-palenight/README.md

 # Nocterial Palenight
 This theme takes Noctis syntax highlighting and replaces color scheme with Material Palenight.
-A bit of added personal flair as well.
+A bit of added personal flair as well and color scheme is tuned for python.
 Enjoy!

 ## Sample Images
 Python